When to retire

-There are four ways you can retire and start taking your pension from a defined benefit (DB) scheme.
+Find out when you can start taking your defined benefit (DB) pension.

-Once you’ve reached your NRA, you’ll get an income that takes into account your salary and membership.
+Once you’ve reached your NRA, you’ll get an income that is based primarily on your salary and membership.

 Your NRA is likely to be different to the age for claiming your State Pension.
 While your NRA is set by the Scheme, the State Pension Age is set by the Government and is based entirely on when you were born.
-You can check your State Pension Age here.
+Read the State Pension page for more information.

 If you decide to retire early, you will no longer be eligible for:

-You may also be able to take all your pension as a lump sum, if you have a limited life expectancy.
+If you have a life expectancy of less than one year, you may also be able to take all your pension as a lump sum.

 Unlike early retirement, ill health retirement does not result in any reduction being applied to your benefits.

-If you have a Protected Pension Age and retire before age 55, there are certain restrictions that apply:
+If you have a Protected Pension Age of 50 and take your pension before age 55, there are certain restrictions that apply:

 If you do not stick to these restrictions then you could face a big tax bill.

-If you’re unsure which type of retirement will be best for you, you may want to speak to an Independent Financial Adviser (IFA).
+If you’re unsure which type of retirement will be best for you, you may want to get expert help.
+Find out more on the guidance and advice page.